Bl4ckBirb/playtomic-slot-monitor/README.md

 `WithCredentials` logs in on the first call that needs a token and refreshes it before expiry.
 Concurrent callers on a cold client produce one login between them, not one each.

 `Login` and `Refresh` are exported if you would rather hold the token yourself.
+A rejected token is dropped, so a revoked credential recovers on the next call rather than wedging the client.

 ## Pagination